lit/lit.dev/packages/lit-dev-content/site/docs/templates/custom-directives.md

 Sometimes, you want a directive to be able to update the DOM asynchronously—for example, if it depends on an asynchronous event like a network request.

-To set a value asynchronously, a directive needs to extend the {% api "AsyncDirective" %} base class, which provides a `setValue()` API.
+To update a directive's result asynchronously, a directive needs to extend the {% api "AsyncDirective" %} base class, which provides a `setValue()` API. `setValue()` allows a directive to "push" a new value into its template expression, outside of the template's normal `update`/`render` cycle.

 Here's an example of a simple async directive that renders a Promise value: